Totchinuko/apiconan.totchinuko.fr/patches/admin.0.6.x.md

 - Fixed talk text field not saving its content
 - Fixed quest duplication not copying the start module
 - Fixed NPC not respawning after being captured

+`0.6.12`
+- Fixed Math Formula editor and text editor cropping their content at 32 characters.
+- Fixed copy pasting action module in various scenarios
+- Fixed the thrallify button not working